Structure and Style: Year 1 Level A (part 1) – online writing course

 Students need to hire an editor

-- Lessons will be delivered online, so you’ll need to access Zoom, which is like Skype – I will send instructions.
+- Lessons will be delivered online, so students will need to access Zoom, which is like Skype – I will send instructions.

 - A webcam and microphone.